marcoguerri/swtpm-ek-extract/README.md

 # swtpm Docker container

-Docker container which allows to run `swtpm`, exporting server and control sockets to the outside.
+Docker container which allows to run `swtpm`, exporting server and control sockets externally.
-Execute `/home/swtpm/init.sh` to start `swtpm` instance with socket interface bound to localhost and create a `socat` tunnel which can be reached from outside after exporting server and control ports.
+Execute `/home/swtpm/init.sh` to start `swtpm` instance with socket interface bound to localhost and create a `socat` tunnel which can be reachable from outside after exporting server and control ports.

 # Usage